 The London Borough of Hackney has undergone a complete transformation over the past 20 years.
 Our public services, transport and schools have gone from the worst in the country to amongst the best.
-This is the result of many years of hard work and we see moving to G Suite as an important step in the next stage of our journey.
+This is the result of many years of hard work and we see moving to Google Workspace as an important step in the next stage of our journey.

 We knew from the outset that to transform our services we need to continue to transform how our people work - we can’t rest on our laurels.
 Our users need modern workplace tools that will help them work collaboratively, flexibly and with fewer barriers to getting things done.

-Working with Ancoris, we have now rolled out G Suite to over 3,500 users across the organisation.
-With G Suite in place, we’ve been able to offer our people:
+Working with Ancoris, we have now rolled out Google Workspace to over 4,000 users across the organisation.
+With Google Workspace in place, we’ve been able to offer our people:

 - a modern and flexible work experience, making it easy for people to get work done wherever and whenever they need it.
 This will support our goal of retaining and attracting the best people.

 - enhanced mobile access, with a consistent user experience for users across mobile and desktop devices.
 As part of this, we’ve been able to introduce ‘Grab n Go’ Chrome devices, letting us take a low-cost, flexible and easy to manage approach to meeting the needs of users who only need to use a laptop occasionally.

 - real-time working and collaboration.
 Users no longer need to check documents in and out, email copies back and forth, or wait for others to finish their edits.
 They can just get stuff done.